LemonProg/Valorant-InstaLocker/README.md

 After that you will able to open the application.
 - If you dont trust me, like if you think that a virus, trojan, backdoor or someting like that go read the code on the github repo (guy.py) and compile it your self =)

+Dont be Afraid,"Riot Vanguard" will not detect the app, because it's just Emulating your mouse !

 ## Features